medienhaus/medienhaus-cms/README.md

 #### `npm start`

-Runs the application in development mode.<br />
+Runs the application in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 #### `npm run build`

-Builds the application for production to the `build` folder.<br />
+Builds the application for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.